mu88/mu88.github.io/_posts/2020-04-24-Raspi-Fan-Controller_p2.md

 <script src="https://gist.github.com/mu88/080e248107d3722fa47411b17f6ce3da.js?file=StartApp"></script>

-There were some firewall/reverse proxy issues in my case, but that's out of this post.
+There were some firewall/reverse proxy issues in my case, but that would be beyond this post.
 In the end, I could successfully access the app via http://raspberry:5000/cool and it was showing the current temperature.

 ## Soldering